Adaptive sparse group LASSO in quantile regression: Penalized quantile regression

 where $R(\bm{\beta})$ defines the risk function of quantile regression,

-Quantile regression models allow a relaxation of the classical first two moment conditions over the model error, and it offers robust estimators capable of dealing with heteroscedasticity and outliers.
+Quantile regression models allow for a relaxation of the classical first two moment conditions over the model errors $\varepsilon_i$ defined in equation \ref{eq:lm}.
+These errors are no longer required to be centered, homoscedastic or normally distributed, as stated in \cite{Koenker2005}, offering robust estimators capable of dealing with heteroscedasticity and outliers.

-We call high-dimensional scenarios to the datasets in which $p$ is much larger than $n$ ($p\gg n$).
-This problem is becoming more and more common nowadays, and can be observed in many different fields of research such as computer vision and pattern recognition \citep{Wright2010a}, climate data over different land regions \citep{Chatterjee2011} or prediction of cancer recurrence based on patients genetic information \citep{Simon2013a}.
+We call high dimensional scenarios to the datasets in which $p$ is much larger than $n$ ($p\gg n$).
+This problem is becoming more and more common nowadays, and can be observed in many different fields of research such as computer vision and pattern recognition \citep{Wright2010}, climate data over different land regions \citep{Chatterjee2011} or prediction of cancer recurrence based on patients genetic information \citep{Simon2013}.
 An alternative that has been intensively studied in recent years for dealing with these scenarios is the penalization approach.
 By penalizing a regression model it is possible to perform variable selection and improve the accuracy and interpretability of the models.
-Since it is a continuous process, it also offers more stable solutions than other alternatives.

-One of the best known variable selection penalization methods is the least absolute selection and shrinkage operator, generally known as LASSO, proposed initially by \cite{Tibshirani1996b} which, in the case of the QR framework solves,
+One of the best known variable selection penalization methods is the least absolute selection and shrinkage operator, generally known as LASSO, proposed initially by \cite{Tibshirani1996} which, in the case of the QR framework solves,

-where $\rho_{\tau}(\cdot)$ is the QR check function defined in equation \eqref{eq:check_function} and $R(\bm{\beta})$ is the QR risk function defined in equation \eqref{eq:risk_qr}.
+where $R(\bm{\beta})$ is the QR risk function defined in equation \eqref{eq:risk_qr}.
 The LASSO penalization sends many $\bm{\beta}$ components to zero, offering sparse solutions and performing automatic variable selection.
 In the last years, many LASSO-based algorithms have been proposed. \cite{Yuan2006} introduced the group LASSO penalization as an answer for the need to select variables not individually but at the group level.
 This penalization solves the following problem,

 where $K$ is the number of groups, $\bm{\beta}^l\in\mathbb{R}^{p_l}$ are vectors of components of $\bm{\beta}$ from the l-\emph{th} group, and $p_l$ is the size of the l-\emph{th} group.
-The group LASSO penalization performs in a similar way to LASSO, but while LASSO enhances sparsity at individual level, group LASSO enhances sparsity at group level, selecting, or sending to zero whole groups of variables.
+The group LASSO penalization works in a similar way to LASSO, but while LASSO enhances sparsity at individual level, group LASSO enhances sparsity at group level, selecting, or sending to zero whole groups of variables.